 CarbonSolve Receives BeZero Carbon Rating for Kajiado Rangelands Carbon Project

 CarbonSolve is proud to announce that our Kajiado Rangelands Carbon Project in Kenya has been assigned a BeZero Carbon ex ante Rating of “A.pre”.
 A BeZero Carbon ex ante Rating (referred to as the ‘ex ante rating’) represents BeZero Carbon’s opinion on the likelihood of the carbon credit achieving a tonne of COâ‚‚e avoided or removed.
 It is an opinion on the greenhouse gas efficacy of an ex ante credit.
-An “ex ante” rating technically means “before the event” – before a project generates and sells carbon credits (also shown by the “.pre” label).
-Once a project sells carbon credits, it would be called “ex post” or “after the event.”
+An A.pre rating represents BeZero Carbon’s view of a high likelihood that credits issued by the project will achieve what they predict: that each credit will represent one tonne of CO2e avoided or removed.
+The rating is driven by the project’s very high additionality, moderate permanence, and high confidence in carbon accounting accuracy.
+The rating places the Kajiado Rangelands Carbon Project in the highest 25% of BeZero-rated Soil Carbon and Agriculture projects, comparable to top-performing BeZero ex post ratings within the same sector.
+Read more here.

 Partnering With Pastoralists for a Sustainable Future